timescale/docs/cloud/high-availability.md

 failures, any unarchived WAL (up to16MB or 5 minutes) is also lost.
 You can learn more about backups and recovery [here][cloud-backup].

-Timescale Cloud’s rapid recovery strategy can dramatically reduce the RTO in the most common failure scenarios, bringing the time to recover to mere seconds or minutes instead of hours.
-The potential data loss ( RPO) is minimal due to our WAL streaming strategy.
+Timescale Cloud's rapid recovery strategy can dramatically reduce the RTO in the most common failure scenarios, bringing the time to recover to mere seconds or minutes instead of hours.
+The potential data loss (RPO) is minimal due to the WAL streaming strategy.
 The only potential data loss is of WAL segments that had not yet been written to disk at the time of failure.
-Fortunately, these segments are written to disk every 16MB or 5 minutes, whichever comes first.
-For systems that require very low RTO and near-zero RPO in nearly every disaster scenario, we recommend using replicas.
+Fortunately, these segments are written to disk every 16 MB or 5 minutes, whichever comes first.
+For systems that require very low RTO and near-zero RPO in nearly every disaster scenario, Timescale Cloud recommends using replicas.

 <highlight type="note">
-Timescale Cloud offers different tools to help improve the availability of services, but we also need help from the user.
-We recommend Cloud users follow best practices to avoid situations like consistently maxing out CPU usage.
+Timescale Cloud offers different tools to help improve the availability of services, but also needs help from the user.
+It is recommend Cloud users follow best practices to avoid situations like consistently maxing out CPU usage.
 These practices can result in worst-case scenarios like WAL archiving getting queued behind other processes, causing a failure to result in larger data loss in the event of a failure.
-That said, we actively monitor for scenarios like these to help catch them before a failure occurs.
+That said, Cloud actively monitors for scenarios like these to help catch them before a failure occurs.
 </highlight>

 ## Replicas
 Timescale Cloud offers replicas for systems requiring higher availability than rapid recovery.
-Replicas on Timescale Cloud are “hot standbys,” meaning that they take over operations if the primary fails and can also be used for read queries during normal operations.
+Replicas on Timescale Cloud are "hot standbys," meaning that they take over operations if the primary fails and can also be used for read queries during normal operations.
 Timescale Cloud replicas are also deployed in a different Availability Zone (AZ) than the primary to protect against scenarios where an entire